 Key roles and responsibilities of the Secretary are:

-1) To execute secretarial, clerical and administrative tasks as directed by the supervisor.
+1) To execute secretarial, clerical and administrative tasks as directed by the Department Head.
 Examples of such services include:

 a) Typing and/or shorthand taking and/or audio-typing in respect of daily correspondence, reports and other documents.

 b) Receiving telephone calls on behalf of the Department's members.
 This includes taking messages and acting on or following up on those messages when appropriate, as well as setting up conference calls when required.

 c) Preparation of proposals, reports and other documents.